Programs and Services

 Lost and Found

 The DPS administers an extensive Lost and Found Program.
 Individuals can claim lost items at any time of the day by inquiring at the 2nd Street security guard desk located in McDonough Hall.
-If found property can be identified as belonging to a member of the Law Center community, a found property notice is left in their campus mailbox.
+If found property can be identified as belonging to a member of the Law Center community, a found property notice is sent to their e-mail address.
 Every three months, lists of items not claimed are posted on selected bulletin boards throughout campus and announced in the What’ Happening! for a period of one month.
 Items that remain unclaimed after that time are donated to local charities.

 All Law Center DPS officers maintain current CPR, Basis First Aid, and Defibrillator certifications.